ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 appear in all capitals, as shown here.

 # Using the 'api-catalog' well-known URI {#usage}
 The api-catalog well-known URI is intended for HTTP(S) servers that publish APIs.
-As the key aim is  to facilitate their discovery and usage, a Publisher supporting this URI:
+As the key aim is to facilitate discovery and usage of APIs, a Publisher supporting this URI:

-* SHOULD host the /.well-known/api-catalog URI at a predictable location.
+* SHOULD publish the /.well-known/api-catalog URI at a predictable location.
 For example as companies typically own a .com TLD, a predictable location for the company 'example' would be https://www.example.com/.well-known/api-catalog
-* SHALL resolve an HTTP(S) GET request to /.well-known/api-catalog and return an API catalog document, as described in {{API-CATALOG}}
+* SHALL resolve an HTTP(S) GET request to /.well-known/api-catalog and return an API catalog document ( as described in {{API-CATALOG}} ).
 * SHOULD resolve an HTTP(S) HEAD request to /.well-known/api-catalog with a response including a Link header with the relation(s) defined in {{LINK-RELATION}}

+The location (URL) of the API Catalog document is decided by the Publisher: the./well-known/api-catalog URI provides a convenient reference to that URL.

+# Link relations {#LINK-RELATION}

+* "api-catalog": the 'api-catalog' link relation identifies a target resource that represents a list of APIs of which the context resource is a member.
+The target resource URI may be ./well-known/api-catalog , or any other URI chosen by the Publisher.

+* "item" {{!RFC9264}}.
+When used in an API Catalog document, the 'item' link relation identifies a target resource that represents an API that is a member of the API Catalog.

 # Accounting for APIs distributed across multiple domains {#multiple_domains}